mchevalier2/crestr/README.md

     # install.packages("devtools")
     devtools::install_github("mchevalier2/crestr")

-> ***NOTE:*** This package is still in an early phase of development.
+> ***NOTE:*** This package is still in an **early phase of
-> The documentation is sparse and the functionalities limited.
-If you
+> development**.
+The documentation is sparse and the functionalities
-> notice any bug, or if you would like to see some specific functions
+> limited.
+If you notice any bug, or if you would like to see some
-> implemented, please contact me at
+> specific functions implemented, feel free to contact me at
 > <a href="mailto:chevalier.manuel@gmail.com" class="email">chevalier.manuel@gmail.com</a>.

-I will try to limit as much as possible changing existing functions and/or function parameters, but at the moment this cannot be excluded.
+> I will try to limit as much as possible changing existing functions
+> and/or function parameters, but at the moment this cannot be excluded.
-My apologies for this.
+> My apologies for this.

 ## Example